Skip to searchSkip to main content

-Eco-friendly ways to wash clothes: a woman choosing a wash programme on her washing machine.
+Natural laundry: a woman choosing a wash programme on her washing machine.

-Conventional laundry detergents usually consist of surfactants, phosphates, fragrances, preservatives and optical brighteners.
-Whilst washing your clothes all these substances end up in the waste water which pollutes the environment and they are also bad for your health.
 Organic laundry detergents contain significantly fewer environmentally harmful ingredients, which are also often biodegradable.
 Phosphates and microplastics are usually not found in them.
 Unlike conventional laundry detergents, surfactants, soaps and water softeners are made out of vegetables or minerals.

 Tip

-Comparing laundry detergents
+Comparing laundry detergents: liquid vs. powder detergents

 • Washing powder has the advantage that it does not contain any preservatives that are difficult to break down in comparison to liquid laundry detergent.